Document Management > File request links

 SharePoint file requests

-SharePoint and OneDrive for Business share the same file request technology.
-This feature lets you collect files from anyone - they don’t need a Microsoft account or access to your SharePoint site.
-It’s built into Microsoft 365 and works seamlessly with existing SharePoint permissions.
+SharePoint and OneDrive for Business use the same file request technology.
+You can collect files from anyone - they don’t need a Microsoft account or access to your SharePoint site.
+It’s built into Microsoft 365 and works with existing SharePoint permissions.

 - SharePoint Online or OneDrive for Business account